matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 our memories.
 If we have a portion of our program that needs to remember something, this value would also serve that purpose.
 So if we have a good system for doing values, we can do that.
-And then, the beautiful thing is if we are consuming memory to model time, GC will erase the past and the memories that nobody cares about anymore.
+And then, the beautiful thing is: if we are consuming memory to model time, GC will erase the past and the memories that nobody cares about anymore.